<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments for Māori Language.net</title>

-<atom:link href="http://www.maorilanguage.net/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.maorilanguage.net/comments/feed/" rel="self" type="application/rss+xml" />

 <description>Learn the basics of Te Reo Māori, the Māori Language in FREE video lessons on pronunciation, phrase drills and alphabet.
 With guides to Māori dictionaries, Māori Made Easy and more.</description>